Last updated on November 27th, 2022

 I loved my stay at Rino’s Motel, on the west coast of the island about a 15-minute walk from town.
 I wouldn’t call this place a motel, as all self-contained units pretty much face a well-kept beach.
 Rino’s offers free breakfast, filtered water, and also rents out cars/scooters/bicycles at the best rates on the island.
 Here’s a full review of Rino’s Motel.

-I also stayed a few nights at Inano Beach Bungalows, about a 10-minute walk from O’otu Beach.
+I also stayed a few nights at Te Roto Bay (formerly Inano Beach Bungalows), about a 10-minute walk from O’otu Beach.
 All units are self-contained, with most facing a lush tropical garden.
-There isn’t much to do around here and you’ll hardly see anyone except the maintenance staff, but that means plenty of peace during the low key evenings.
+There isn’t much to do around here and you’ll hardly see anyone except the maintenance staff, but that means plenty of peace during the low-key evenings.
 Bring plenty of mosquito repellent as the mosquitoes on this side of the island are ferocious.

-Quick note: if you want to do some scuba diving, add an extra day to this 3 days in Aitutaki itinerary.
-Have a look at the Cook Islands Travel Guide for information on diving in Aitutaki.
+If you want to do some scuba diving, add an extra day to this 3 days in Aitutaki itinerary.
+Have a look at the Aitutaki Travel Guide for information on diving in Aitutaki.

 Start your first morning in Aitutaki at the Koru Cafe, the best place on the island for breakfast.
 When you’re ready to officially start your day, head to Popoara Rentals nearby to rent your scooter (or car) if you haven’t already done so from Rino’s Rentals, closer to town.